-In a world that is swamped by content, words, images and sounds all competing for our rapidly shrinking attention spans, how do you ensure your message stands out in the crowd?
+In a world swamped by content, words, images and sounds competing for our rapidly shrinking attention spans, how do you ensure your message stands out in the crowd?

-Infographics create an engaging experience, being 30 times more likely to be read than a text article as 40% of people will respond better to visual information than plain text, they are great to get your content noticed and shared.
+Infographics create an engaging experience; they are 30 times more likely to be read than a text article.
+Also, 40 per cent of people respond better to visual information than plain text.

-The key to a great infographic is firstly enabling the designer to fully understand your intended audience, the delivery media (Digital or Print) and the critical key messages in order of priority that need to be communicated.
+The key to a great infographic is firstly enabling the designer to fully understand your intended audience, the delivery media (Digital or Print) and the critical key messages in order of priority.

-Once this has been agreed, conceptualised and storyboarded, next up is the all-important colour palette and style guide for the graphical elements.
-Will your brand colour palette prevail or can the infographic explore and utilise more eye catching colour ways?
+Once this has been agreed, conceptualised and storyboarded, next up is the all-important colour palette and style guide.
+Will your brand colour palette prevail or can the infographic explore and utilise more eye-catching colour ways?

 Most infographics follow a set flow of data/content.
-The way this is designed into content holders or icons will be influenced heavily by your brand or the context of the message/story you are trying to communicate.
+This will be influenced heavily by your brand or the context of the message/story.

-The most memorable infographics ooze the personality of the company and subject they are communicating on behalf.
+The most memorable infographics ooze the personality of the company and subject they are communicating.
 Tone of voice, the choice of colours, fonts, graphics and iconography are critical in ensuring your design demands attention.

-Jason and his team of designers at Outlook Digital have a growing portfolio of infographic work and would love to help you with your next communication challenge.
+Jason and his team of designers would love to help you with your next communication challenge.